 Marital status and social welfare entitlements

-For the purposes of most social welfare payments in Ireland (for example, Jobseeker's Allowance and Supplementary Welfare Allowance, unmarried couples who are living together are treated in the same way as married couples or civil partners.
+For the purposes of most social welfare payments in Ireland (for example, Jobseeker's Allowance and Supplementary Welfare Allowance), couples who are cohabiting (living together) are treated in the same way as married couples or civil partners.

 Where to apply